 While I was traveling in Bali earlier this year, I had the pleasure of meeting the amazing Persia Lawson… and right away I knew I *had* to have her share some of her expertise with readers of The Budget Savvy Bride!
 Persia Lawson is co-author of ‘The Inner Fix’, a motivational speaker and

 Today, we have a guest article from Jacqueline McGuire.
 I hope you enjoy her advice! xoxo, Jessica Planning Your Big Day While Protecting Your Tomorrow So, by now I’m sure you’ve been lead to believe that your wedding day is supposed to be the happiest day of your life.
 Yikes!
 If this

 This post is part of our Marriage + Money series, sharing important financial topics with our currently engaged readers.
-This conversation is sponsored by CreditRepair.com Here at The Budget Savvy Bride, we have a strong value system surrounding money and marriage.
-We’ve seen the reports that state that money disputes are one
+This conversation is sponsored by CreditRepair.com Five Important Money Topics to Discuss Before You Tie The Knot Financial Values + Goals One of the biggest conversations that you should have with your partner

 Congratulations!
 You’re excited for married life, including your first house.
 It’s a big commitment to make together.
 With some effort and the right list of important tips, you can make the process of buying your first home together a lot easier.
 1. Get a good real estate agent Not a part-timer, not

 One big thing newlyweds often overlook is coming up with a plan to file their taxes.
 Especially given the squeeze many couples feel after the expenses of planning a wedding ceremony, newlyweds will want to make sure that their refund for the year is as generous as possible.
 There’s no sense in